V-MalM/Visualizing-Data-with-Leaflet/README.md

 * Adding base maps to choose from as well as separate out two different data sets into overlays that can be turned on and off independently.

-* Addig layer controls to our map.
+* Adding layer controls to our map.